11 signs your old relationships are affecting your current one

 If you're with your partner, or your friends, and you're always looking out for that time where they're going to trip you up, it could become a self-fulfilling prophecy, she added.
 In other words, by being too paranoid, you might doom your relationships before they begin.

-If you were cheated on in the past, a lack of trust can make its way into your new relationships, said Brudö, which can lead to numerous arguments, and even a break-up.
+If you were cheated on in the past, a lack of trust can make its way into your new relationships, said Brud, which can lead to numerous arguments, and even a break-up.

 "A lack of trust can manifest in controlling and paranoid behaviour," he said.
 "For example, asking your partner to see their phone, [or to] check their messages or social media accounts is a controlling habit that will eventually lead to your partner being defensive, as you are invading their privacy."